Error measurements for a quantum annealer using the one-dimensional Ising model with twisted boundaries: Results

-We now examine an averaged version of the domain-wall system.
 Fig. \ref{fig:dw_dist} displays the results from running the QPU with the final Hamiltonian corresponding to the chain configuration shown in Fig. \ref{fig:setup}, while averaging over many embedding and gauge choices.
-An embedding corresponds to a process of mapping a problem on a QPU such that every variable of the problem is represented by a subset of the qubits on the QPU.
+An embedding corresponds to mapping a problem on a QPU such that every variable of the problem is represented by a subset of the qubits on the QPU.
 Note that chains can always be embedded in a one-to-one fashion, where every logical variable corresponds to one physical qubit; this is not true for more complicated graphs for which embedding is a more involved process \cite{Fang(2020)}.
 Gauge choices arise due to an invariance of the target Hamiltonian under flips in the sign of a particular spin and the corresponding local field and couplings between it and other spins.
 This averaging is explained in the Methods section and Sec.
 1.1 of the accompanying supplemental material.

-This experiment yields a U-shaped distribution, with the probability for the domain wall to be located at the very end of the chain suppressed.
-The suppression is predicted from well understood rf-SQUID background susceptibility effects, and can be removed by applying a simple linear correction.
-For more details see Sec.
+The experiment now yields a U-shaped distribution, with the probability for the domain wall to be located at the very end of the chain suppressed.
+The suppression is predicted from well understood rf-SQUID background susceptibility effects \cite{Harris(2010a)}, and can be removed by applying a simple linear correction; for more details see Sec.
 1.2 of the supplemental material.
-Similarly we can perform the same experiments on a much larger chain, Fig.~\ref{fig:long_chain} shows the behaviour of such a chain, were the distribution deviates from parabolic due to the breakdown of the underlying assumptions behind Eq.~\eqref{eq:dw_dist_fields}.
+Fig.~\ref{fig:long_chain} shows the behaviour of the experiments when performed on a longer chain, where the distribution deviates from parabolic due to the breakdown of the assumptions underlying Eq.~\eqref{eq:dw_dist_fields}.
+For longer chains it is natural to ask whether Griffiths-McCoy-Wu singularities may be playing a role in the dynamics (such effects have recently been observed in two dimensional systems using quantum annealers \cite{Nishimura(2020)}).
+However, these would manifest themselves as unusual configurations such as multiple domain walls with regular spacings between them, rather than the distribution of single domain walls present in the ground state of a frustrated chain.
+In our experiments we predominantly observed the single-domain-wall state indicating that these effects were not playing a crucial role.